minibolt-guide/minibolt/guide/system/preparations.md

 ---

-## Raspberry Pi & other hardware platforms
+## Personal computer
-This guide builds on the readily available and very flexible Raspberry Pi 4.
+This guide builds on the readily available Personal
-It is a fantastic piece of hardware, a tiny computer-on-a-chip that costs about $60 and consumes very little energy.

-While the Raspberry Pi is the best choice for most, this guide also works with other computing platforms, clouds servers, or virtual machines that run Debian.
+While a Personal Computer is the best choice for most, this guide also works with other computing platforms, clouds servers, or virtual machines that run Debian.
 It only uses standard Debian instructions.

 ## Hardware requirements

 You need the following hardware:

-* Raspberry Pi 4, with 4+ GB RAM
+* Personal Computer, with 4+ GB RAM
-* official Raspberry Pi power adapter: other adapters are a common cause for reliability issues
-* external storage: 1+ TB with USB3, an SSD is recommended
+* Internal storage: 1+ TB with USB3, an SSD is recommended

-Whaaat?
-No microSD card?
-Yes, we'll boot the operating system directly to the external drive.

 The complete Bitcoin blockchain must be stored locally to run a Lightning node, currently about 500 GB and growing.
 You can buy a cheap hard disk enclosure and reuse an old hard disk.